-At the University for the Creative Arts, we believe that creativity makes global communities more vibrant, more innovative, more human.
+At UCA, we believe that creativity makes global communities more vibrant, more innovative, more human.

 But we’re a lot more than that, too.